sparkfun/SparkFun_RTK_Firmware/docs/gis_software.md

 ## SW Maps

-The best mobile app that we’ve found is the powerful, free, and easy-to-use _SW Maps_](https://play.google.com/store/apps/details?id=np.com.softwel.swmaps)* by Softwel.
-You’ll need an Android phone or tablet with Bluetooth.
+The best mobile app that we’ve found is the powerful, free, and easy-to-use [SW Maps](https://play.google.com/store/apps/details?id=np.com.softwel.swmaps) by Softwel.
+It is compatible with Android and iOS, either phone or tablet with Bluetooth.
 What makes SW Maps truly powerful is its built-in NTRIP client.
 This is a fancy way of saying that we’ll be showing you how to get RTCM correction data over the cellular network.

 Be sure your device is [paired over Bluetooth](https://sparkfun.github.io/SparkFun_RTK_Firmware/connecting_bluetooth/#android).

 ![List of BT Devices in SW Maps](img/SparkFun%20RTK%20SWMaps%20Bluetooth%20Connect.png)